-2 Has your jurisdiction signed and ratified the eight core conventions of the International Labour Organization?

-- ILOs all eight fundamental conventions were ratified and came into force for Armenia;. - C029 Forced Labour Convention, 1930 (No. 29), 17 December 2004 in force; - C087 Freedom of Association and Protection of the Right to Organise Convention, 1948 (No. 87), 2 January 2006 in force; - C098 Right to Organise and Collective Bargaining Convention, 1949 (No. 98) 12 November 2003 in force; - C100 Equal Remuneration Convention, 1951 (No. 100), 29 July 1994 in force; - C105 Abolition of Forced Labour Convention, 1957 (No. 105), 17 December 2004 in force; - C111 Discrimination (Employment and Occupation) Convention, 1958 (No. 111), 29 July 1994, in force; - C138 Minimum Age Convention, 1973 (No. 138) Minimum age specified: 16 years, 27 January 2006, in force; and - C182 Worst Forms of Child Labour Convention, 1999 (No. 182), 2 January 2006, in force.

-3 How would you describe the general level of compliance with international human rights law and principles in your jurisdiction?
+- 2 Has your jurisdiction signed and ratified the eight core conventions of the International Labour Organization? - ILOs all eight fundamental conventions ratified and in force; - C029 Forced Labour Convention, 1930 (No. 29), 17 December 2004 in force; - C087 Freedom of Association and Protection of the Right to Organise Convention, 1948 (No. 87), 2 January 2006 in force; - C098 Right to Organise and Collective Bargaining Convention, 1949 (No. 98) 12 November 2003 in force; - C100 Equal Remuneration Convention, 1951 (No. 100), 29 July 1994 in force; - C105 Abolition of Forced Labour Convention, 1957 (No. 105), 17 December 2004 in force: - C111 Discrimination (Employment and Occupation) Convention, 1958 (No. 111), 29 July 1994, in force; - C138 Minimum Age Convention, 1973 (No. 138) Minimum age specified: 16 years, 27 January 2006, in force; and - C182 Worst Forms of Child Labour Convention, 1999 (No. 182), 2 January 2006, in force. - 3 How would you describe the general level of compliance with international human rights law and principles in your jurisdiction?

-Based on recommendations included in the Report of the Working Group on the Universal Periodic Review: Armenia (18 March 2020) Armenia needs to complete the signature and ratification of remaining main international conventions as well as optional protocols thereof.
-It is also recommended to ratify Rome Statute of the International Criminal Court with its amendments and fully implement them into national law, European Convention on Preventing and Combating Violence against Women and Domestic Violence and continue the efforts to prevent and combat domestic violence, European Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse.
-The issues related to discrimination against women and sexual minority, hate speech, exploitation and trafficking were on the focus of recommendations as well.
+Based on recommendations included in the Report of the Working Group on the Universal Periodic Review: Armenia (18 March 2020), Armenia must complete the signature and ratification of the remaining main international conventions as well as the optional protocols thereof.
+It is also recommended to ratify the Rome Statute of the International Criminal Court and its amendments and fully implement them into national law; the European Convention on Preventing and Combating Violence against Women and Domestic Violence and continue the efforts to prevent and combat domestic violence; and the European Convention on the Protection of Children against Sexual Exploitation and Sexual Abuse.
+The issues related to discrimination against women and sexual minorities, hate speech, exploitation and trafficking were also a focus of recommendations against the promotion of hate speech and racial propaganda, and for the protection of rights of minority women and girls and participation in public life for all groups.

-The Committee on the Elimination of Racial Discrimination, in its last report on Armenia (2017), raised concerns that legislation of Armenia did not at that moment give full effect to all the articles of the Convention on the Elimination of All Forms of Racial Discrimination, for instance, the state was given the recommendation to take measures against the promotion of hate speech and racism propaganda, protection of rights of minority women and girls and participation in public life for all groups.
+The Committee on the Elimination of Racial Discrimination, in its last report on Armenia (2017), raised concerns that Armenia's legislation did not, at that time, give full effect to all the articles of the International Convention on the Elimination of All Forms of Racial Discrimination; for instance, the state was given the recommendation to take measures

-In 26 January 2017, a report on Armenia by the Committee Against Torture welcomed the legislative measures taken by Armenia in the areas of relevance to the Convention, including the adoption of amendments to the Criminal Code (article 309.1), providing for a definition and criminalisation of torture, in accordance with article 1 of the Convention, on 8 June 2015.
+On 26 January 2017, a report on Armenia by the Committee Against Torture welcomed the legislative measures taken by Armenia in the areas of relevance to the Convention, including the adoption of amendments to the Criminal Code (article 309.1), providing for a definition and criminalisation of torture, in accordance with article 1 of the Convention, on 8 June 2015.

 In concluding observations (2016) CEDAW/C/ARM/CO/5-6, the Committee on the Elimination of Discrimination against Women welcomed the progress achieved since the consideration in 2009 of Armenia.
-Nevertheless, it is concerned about persistent vertical and horizontal gender segregation in the labour market, the high unemployment rate among women and the concentration of women in part-time work and low-paid jobs in the informal sector.
+Nevertheless, it was concerned about persistent vertical and horizontal gender segregation in the labour market, the high unemployment rate among women and the concentration of women in part-time work and low-paid jobs in the informal sector.

-The Committee on Enforced Disappearances welcomes the report submitted by Armenia and the information contained in the report.
-The Committee appreciates the constructive dialogue held with the delegation of Armenia on the measures taken to implement the provisions of the Convention.
+The Committee on Enforced Disappearances welcomed the report submitted by Armenia and the information contained in the report.
+The Committee appreciated the constructive dialogue held with the delegation of Armenia on the measures taken to implement the provisions of the Convention.